Introduction

 Payoneer charges a maximum of 2% markup of the mid-market rate while converting USD to INR.

 Yes, Payoneer is generally less expensive than PayPal.
 PayPal typically charges 3–4% FX fees, whereas Payoneer charges a maximum of 2%.
-For an even better fee, Xflow provides FX rates as low as 0.4–0.8% with no additional fees.
+For an even better rate, Xflow offers flexible pricing plans—ranging from low flat fees (like $12 or $20) to percentages as low as 0.4%—with a 0% FX markup.